 - Lower cholesterol levels

 - Improve insulin resistance

 - Reduce risk of blood clots by thinning the blood

 8. Bolting Lettuce, Kale, Spinach and Other Leafy Greens

-For leafy greens that have begun to bolt (when the plant cycle has come to an end, and it transitions into blossoming-mode, sending up a thick seed stalk), cut off the lighter green leaves before they turn bitter.
-This thick stalk from Cracoviensis lettuce can be chopped up and added to soups and stir-fries.
+For leafy greens that have begun to bolt (this is when the plant cycle has come to an end, and it transitions into blossoming-mode, sending up a thick seed stalk), cut off the lighter green leaves before they turn bitter.
+The thick stalk from Cracoviensis lettuce can be chopped up and added to soups and stir-fries.

 9. Edible Flowers

-Edible flowers like purslane, French marigold, pansies, viola, nasturtium, native violet, pumpkin (squash) blossoms or okra leaves make wonderful additions to salads, and may contain vitamins A and C, riboflavins, niacin, calcium, phosphorous and even iron.
+Edible flowers like purslane, French marigold, pansies, viola, nasturtium, native violet, pumpkin (squash) blossoms or okra leaves, make wonderful additions to any salad, and deliver a boost of nutrients like vitamins A and C, riboflavins, niacin, calcium, phosphorous and even iron.

 10. Strawberry Stems